FolkComputer/folk/README.md

      1. Run `sudo ninja install`; run `sudo chmod 666 /dev/dri/render*`.
      1. Try `vulkaninfo` and see if it works.
+          1. On a Pi 4, if vulkaninfo reports "Failed to detect any valid GPUs in the current config", add `dtoverlay=vc4-fkms-v3d` to the bottom of `/boot/firmware/config.txt` or `/boot/config.txt`, whichever exists (<https://raspberrypi.stackexchange.com/questions/116507/open-dev-dri-card0-no-such-file-or-directory-on-rpi4>)
      1. Install validation layers and glslc: `sudo apt install vulkan-validationlayers glslc` (glslc may not be available if you're not on Ubuntu 23.04; on ARM like Pi 4 you need to build